-Students who complete a Thesis or Project will report on their work, and defend that work in a forum which includes both a public presentation and a private discussion with the appropriate faculty.
+Students who complete a Thesis will report on their work, and defend that work in a forum which includes both a public presentation and a private discussion with the appropriate faculty.

 For example, a student who completes the Thesis will present the research results in a seminar-type format, and then defend the research results before the student’s Guidance Committee.
 The latter defense will focus on the Thesis, but will likely include related science and engineering.
 In all cases, the Graduate Programs Director will monitor the students’ progress to assure timely completion and to maintain college-wide requirements and standards.